Skip to content

 1. You'll be interactively prompted for the respective secret after running each command.

-Getting a Token
+Getting a token

-You'll need to generate a Vercel token so the Vercel CLI can access your account from within GitHub Actions.
+You'll need to generate a Vercel account token so the Vercel CLI can access your account from within GitHub Actions.
 Head over to your Vercel account settings, choose a name, appropriate scope, and expiration date for your token, and click Create.
 Copy the token and set it as a repository secret under the name VERCEL_TOKEN.

-Writing the Workflow
+Writing the workflow

 on: